manjaro-sway/manjaro-sway/README.md

 You can create a bootable USB stick using [Etcher](https://www.balena.io/etcher/).
 Check our [FAQ](SUPPORT.md) for additional hints.

-## What image to choose?

-We currently release two images:

-- a conservative image: lts kernel, "stable" packages
-- an arch-like image: stable kernel, latest/"unstable" packages

 ## Known issues

 - nvidia proprietary drivers <470 are not supported by sway.